-Governmental Unified Network (GUN)
+Governmental Unified Network

-The Governmental Unified Network will be the largest digital infrastructure project in Cyprus created up to now, as it will connect approximately 18 000 public sector employees in about 400 government buildings in a cost efficient and secure manner.
+The Governmental Unified Network (GUN) will be the largest digital infrastructure project in Cyprus created up to now, as it will connect approximately 18 000 public sector employees in about 400 government buildings in a cost efficient and secure manner.
 This project will upgrade the entire network infrastructure of the government by combining the use of digital technologies and functional capabilities.

 The deployment of this high-end unified network for voice, data and video payloads, will enable Cyprus' government, among others, to set the foundations for delivering innovative and flexible services to government officers and/or citizens and businesses (such as the establishment of a central service phone number for the entire government), while at the same time reducing costs for network operations, management and maintenance, and achieving energy efficiency.
 The unified data and voice network shall form the basis for the provision of teleconferencing, videoconferencing and voice over IP telephony services, as well as voice mail, unified messaging and IP desktop/telephony to government officials.
+The project is co-financed by the ERDF 2014-2020.

-Trans European Services for Telematics between Administrations (TESTA)
+Trans European Services for Telematics between Administrations